McKenzieJDan/SlackMinecraft/README.md

 *   Spigot/Paper 1.21.5+
 *   Java 17+

+## Used By

+[SuegoFaults](https://suegofaults.com) - A curated adult Minecraft community where this plugin powers Slack chat and events integration.

 ## Support

 If you find this plugin helpful, consider [buying me a coffee](https://www.paypal.com/paypalme/mckenzio) ☕